 Your new dental implant is designed to last a lifetime, so it comes as no surprise that implant dentistry has the highest documented success rate among tooth replacement options.
 With regular care, dental implants can last a lifetime.
 This far outweighs the average lifespan for a dental bridge (seven to 10 years) and partial dentures (four years).

-If you’re ready to take charge of your dental health, call us today so that we can set up an appointment for you to meet with Dr. Ludin.
+If you’re ready to take charge of your dental health, call us today so that we can set up an appointment for you to meet with the top dentist in Castle Rock – Dr. Linda Ludin.
 She can evaluate your situation and recommend the best treatment option for your missing teeth so that you do not suffer devastating jawbone loss and the adverse outcomes associated with it.

 Dental Implants – It’s Time To Get Your Smile Back!